jaeyoungchoilab/Topsicle/README.md

 Also, there will be the [log file](Topsicle_demo/log_topsicle_demo.log), which contains:
 - Information of resources used: number of cores, time, location of output
 - Real time update
-- Hard-choice TRC cutoff and median of telomere length if using this cutoff (line 11), predicted TRC cutoff (line 12) and corresponding median telomere length (line 13).
+- Hard-choice TRC cutoff and median of telomere length if using this cutoff (line 11)
+- In case a predicted TRC cutoff is desired, the asymptotic TRC cutoff (line 12) and corresponding median telomere length (line 13) can also be found.

 If there is no line "**All telomere found, have a nice day**", that means Topsicle did not examine all possible reads in the raw data.
 User can rerun the process or pick up previous run by supplying *Temporary fasta file*, as in line 8 of the demo log file with its path, and please supply more resources.
 Also see section [3.
 Troubleshooting](#3-troubleshooting).